isabella232/campaign-learn.en/help/orchestrate-campaigns/multi-channel-campaigns.md

 ---
 title: Create multi-channel campaigns
-description: Learn how to create a multi-channel campaign utilizing email, SMS, and a direct mail deliveries.
+description: Learn how to create a multi-channel campaign using email, SMS, and a direct mail delivery.
 feature: Workflows
 kt: 7794
 thumbnail: 24981.jpg